momohdy/momohdy/README.md

 ## Hi there! 👋

 Welcome to my GitHub profile!
-I'm <h2>Mostafa Mohdy</h2>, a passionate Full-Stack Developer specializing in the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-I enjoy building robust and scalable web applications that deliver exceptional user experiences.
+I'm Mostafa Mohdy, a passionate Full-Stack Developer specializing in the MERN (MongoDB, Express.js, React.js, Node.js) stack. <i class="fa-brands fa-readme"></i>
 ## Skills and Technologies

 Here are some of the key skills and technologies I work with: